chrisliu298/awesome-representation-engineering/README.md

 [![Awesome](https://awesome.re/badge-flat.svg)](https://github.com/chrisliu298/awesome-representation-engineering)

 This repository tracks the latest research on representation engineering (RepE), which was originally introduced by [Zou et al. (2023)](https://arxiv.org/abs/2310.01405).
-The goal is to offer a comprehensive list of papers, datasets, and resources relevant to the topic.
+The goal is to offer a comprehensive list of papers and resources relevant to the topic.
+Work that falls under the umbrella of representation engineering are also included.

 > [!NOTE]
 > If you believe your paper on LLM unlearning is not included, or if you find a mistake, typo, or information that is not up to date, please open an issue, and I will address it as soon as possible.